Eric Bibb, In The Real World, album cover

 “It really tells me where I’ve been, where I am, and where I’m headed,” Bibb explains.
 “Thematically, it’s about the you-me-we connection.
 It’s about the world we’ve created for ourselves and the world we long for.”

 As is always the way with Eric Bibb, he delivers truths with a gentle voice.
 The album opens with “Take The Stage,” a softly sung rootsy tune about how our world is crumbling, lit on fire with anger and rage.
 But Bibb reminds us that there’s a new world waiting, one that’s renewed.
-The acoustic guitar is bathed in simplicity, warmed by subtle slide guitar (Robbie McIntosh,) and Bibb’s soulful voice, backed by gospel-esque singers and Hammond organ (Glen Scott).
+The acoustic guitar is grounded in simplicity, warmed by subtle slide guitar (Robbie McIntosh,) and Bibb’s soulful voice, backed by gospel-esque singers and Hammond organ (Glen Scott).
 It’s all about creating top quality music that isn’t put through a meat grinder of mechanics.
 All the musicians are perfectly in sync, not unlike the new world that Bibb sings about.

 More country blues, but this time with groove, fiddle (Esbjörn Hazelius), superb electric and slide guitar by Robbie McIntosh, and banjo (Glen Scott).
 “Walk Steady” beats with energy, percussion and of course the delightful fiddle and backing vocals.
 Bibb is deep in storyteller mode, ushering in reminders with his expressive voice about leaning into faith when the path gets too rocky or weary.